conor19w/Binance-Futures-Trading-Bot/README.md

 ### Run strategies live in [Bot.py](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/main/Bot.py)
 ---
 __Run strategies at your own risk I am not responsible for your trading decisions, futures are risky and proper risk management should be adhered to at all times, always have a stoploss__
-* Switch Trading On at line 93.
+* Switch Trading On at line 95.
 * Choose the [Interval](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/3f0fdfafae94275bfba2e13a8945b75d297b8c2f/Bot.py#L108) of candle sticks you wish to trade over.
 * Now un-comment a symbol or add a new symbol you want to trade after line 110.
-* To trade a coin not listed at the top of the script we must add an elif symbol clause in [get_coin_attrib()](https://github.com/conor19w/Binance-Futures-Trading-Bot/blob/3f0fdfafae94275bfba2e13a8945b75d297b8c2f/Helper.py#L298) in Helper.py specifying Coin_precision (how many decimal point places the price of the coin is measured in)
+* To trade a coin not listed at the top of the script we must add an elif symbol clause in __get_coin_attrib()__ in __Helper.py__ specifying Coin_precision (how many decimal point places the price of the coin is measured in)
 & Order_precision (how many decimal point places orders are measured in). __Note: some coins have no decimal places in order quantity, in this case we set Order_precision = 0.__
 * Adjust 'OrderSIZE' __line 98__ and 'leverage' __line 97__ as you see fit, adjusting the leverage only changes the EffectiveAccountBalance variable in the script which will affect the order quantity, you must manually adjust the leverage on the exchange currently. __Note: OrderSIZE just helps scale trades in reality you may be risking more than your desired percentage, this will be decided by your stoploss values implemented__
 * The Market_Orders switch on line 94 decides whether to use market orders (1) or to use limit orders (0).
-* Now we select our trading strategy, one which we have thoroughly Backtested in the section starting on __line 395__.
+* Now we select our trading strategy, one which we have thoroughly Backtested in the section starting on __line 367__.
 * Custom Strategies must return a 'prediction' parameter either 1, 0, or -99 to go long, short or flat respectively.
-* Again like in Backtesting we call our trading strategy in the form of a function, If the function returns a Type then we must call the SetSLTP() function to set our Stop loss and Take profit before sending our orders.
+* Again like in Backtesting we call our trading strategy in the form of a function/class, If the function/class returns a Type then we must call the SetSLTP() function to set our Stop loss and Take profit before sending our orders.
 * Now just run the script and your strategy is up and running.
 ### Create Custom Strategies
 ---